Leaving Someone You Love

 Medically reviewed by Laura Angers Maddox, NCC, LPC

-Deciding when to end a relationship can be the hardest part of moving forward.
+Deciding when to end a relationship can be the hardest part of leaving someone you still love.
 Whether you think it might be healthier to part ways or believe that the relationship is no longer serving you, it is possible to love someone and still decide to break up with someone.
 In the case of an unhealthy relationship, it may be the safest option.
 Although it can be hard, validating your emotions and thoughts through this time may be beneficial in helping you get through it.

 If you need time to decide, consider having an honest conversation with yourself by asking a few key questions to determine the motive behind your desire.
 Allow yourself to take a break and dig deep to consider everything carefully.
 When you are ready to make a choice and have a face-to-face conversation with your partner, you may feel more confident that it is the right decision for you.